Teaspoons to Milligrams Conversion Calculator

 The teaspoon is a US customary unit of volume.
 Teaspoons can be abbreviated as tsp, and are also sometimes abbreviated as t, ts, or tspn.
 For example, 1 teaspoon can be written as 1 tsp, 1 t, 1 ts, or 1 tspn.

-The milligram, or milligramme, is an SI unit of weight in the metric system.
-In the metric system, "milli" is the prefix for 10-3.
+The milligram, or milligramme, is an SI unit of mass in the metric system.
+In the metric system, "milli" is the prefix for thousandths, or 10-3.
 Milligrams can be abbreviated as mg; for example, 1 milligram can be written as 1 mg.

 - Florida Department of Agriculture and Consumer Services, Cooking Conversion Guide, https://www.fdacs.gov/content/download/17165/file/P-01775.pdf